hellknight87/modernpython/README.md

 # modernpython
-Udemy Python Tutorials by Colt Steele
+Udemy Python Tutorials and practice as taught by Colt Steele